TARA POLAR STATION :

 The drifting polar scientific base entitled Tara Polar Station will embark scientists from all over the world on multiple successive drifts, until 2045.

 Climatologists, biologists, physicists, glaciologists, oceanographers, artists, physicians, journalists, and sailors will unite and live together aboard Tara Polar Station to make observations and conduct experiments on site, under temperatures ranging between -20° and -45°C in the heart of the polar night in winter.
-This French mission already brings together the CNRS, the French Polar Institute, the CEA, the CNES in France, Laval University in Quebec, the University of Maine in the United States, the Swiss Polar Institute in Switzerland, Alfred Wegener Institute: Helmholtz Center for Polar and Marine Research in Germany, the Arctic Research Center in Denmark, etc.
+This future French mission already brings together the CNRS, the French Polar Institute, the CEA, the CNES in France, Laval University in Quebec, the University of Maine in the United States, the Swiss Polar Institute in Switzerland, Alfred Wegener Institute: Helmholtz Center for Polar and Marine Research in Germany, the Arctic Research Center in Denmark, etc.

 Identifying changes in the Arctic

 The explorations of Tara Polar Station will refine the predictions of weather models in Europe by 2050 and the consequences of climate change on the functioning of our planet.
 These results will be used to improve policies concerning the governance of the Arctic and the global Ocean.

 Unravel the mysteries of the first actor present in all facets of ocean biodiversity, its fundamental basis: the microbiome.

 A high-risk 18-month expedition drifting with the sea ice on the edge of the North Pole to see the effects of climate change.